-- The T3L area north of Pecan could be used for town homes or 1. condominiums at higher densities. - 2.
-The Nelson Crier house has potential for a number of civic uses, restaurants, and galleries once it is no longer retained as a residence.
-3. - The Round Rock Community Foundation property (old Main Street ball fields) should be designed for a combination of open space and family-oriented social service facilities and administrative offices.
+3. The T3 north of Sunset Dr may have T4L opportunities due to the expansion of church ownership in this area. - The T3 designation on portions of the Henna Estate should be a place holder pending decisions by the Henna family. - The Nelson Crier house has potential for a number of civic uses, - restaurants, and galleries once it is no longer retained as a residence.
+The Round Rock Community Foundation property (old Main Street ball fields) should be designed for a combination of open space and familyoriented social service facilities and administrative offices.
 The property should be comprehensively planned to effectively integrate those uses.
 A special zoning district (PUD) will be required to develop this property.